Edmonds College Logo

 Credits: 5.0

 Introduction to misuse of and addiction to psychoactive drugs.
 Includes history, theories, current research and treatment practices, and the nature of successful recovery as well as prevention concepts.
 This course addresses the educational content specified in WAC 246-811-030 (3 a, c, e and s).
-Prerequisite(s): Prerequisite: ENGL 99 with a minimum grade of 2.0.
+Prerequisite(s): ENGL 99 with a minimum grade of 2.0.

 Course Level Objectives